-You’re sitting in the doctor’s waiting room, watching the clock, waiting for your mother’s medical tests to finally be over.
-Mentally you’re calculating whether you have enough time to drive your mother home, pick up some groceries, and cook dinner for your teenager. . . or will you be ordering pizza yet again tonight?
+You’re busy working from home watching the clock, mentally calculating whether you have enough time to check in on your mother, pick up some groceries, and cook dinner for your teenager. . . or will you be ordering pizza yet again tonight?

-If this scene feels at all familiar to you, then you’re likely one of the 712,000 Canadians who fit into the infamous “sandwich generation”.
-The sandwich generation generally applies to those in their 40’s to 60’s who are simultaneously caring for their aging parents as well as their growing children.
+If this scene feels at all familiar to you, then you’re likely one of the 2 million Canadians who fit into the infamous “sandwich generation”.
+According to Statistics Canada, 28% of all caregivers in Canada are part of the sandwich generation.
+The sandwich generation generally applies to those in their late 30’s to early 60’s who are simultaneously caring for their ageing parents as well as their growing children.

 Advances in healthcare are allowing people to live longer lives, though not necessarily healthier lives.
 The end of one’s life may include more intensive care, further demanding the time and energy of the sandwich generation who is caught between their parents and children.
 The increased life expectancy has led to another possibility—the club sandwich generation.
-The club sandwich refers to people who are assisting their aging parents, while also being involved in their children’s, and grandchildren’s lives.
+The club sandwich refers to people who are assisting their ageing parents, while also being involved in their children’s, and grandchildren’s lives.

 Four living generations is no longer a rare scenario.

 It is now possible for families to have two generations who are both in their senior years at the same time!
-The club sandwich can also apply to someone who is in her 40’s who has teenagers at home, while also assisting her 68 year old parents and her 92 year old grandparents.
+The club sandwich can also apply to someone who is in her 40’s who has teenagers at home, while also assisting her 68-year-old parents and her 92-year-old grandparents.
 A woman in this situation is caring for two senior generations simultaneously, while also raising her own family.

-Add to this the pressures of work, marriage, personal life, volunteer commitments, and personal health—no wonder there is concern about the sandwich generation suffering burn-out!
+Add to this the pressures of working from home, parenting, homeschooling, marriage, personal life, and personal health—no wonder there is concern about the sandwich generation suffering burn-out!
 Often people feel that they should be able to manage all of the simultaneous caregiving because previous generations managed to do so.
-In reality, previous generations did not experience the sandwich generation phenomenon to the same degree, and they certainly did not experience club sandwich generations!
+In reality, previous generations did not experience the sandwich generation phenomenon to the same degree, and they certainly did not experience club sandwich generations or a pandemic!

-Recognizing the unique challenges faced by today’s sandwich generation will help to alleviate guilt and replace the sense of “I should be able to do this” with “where can I find meaningful assistance?".
+Recognizing the unique challenges faced by today’s sandwich generation - especially in such unique times, will help to alleviate guilt and replace the sense of “I should be able to do this” with “where can I find meaningful assistance?".
 Acknowledging that you cannot do it all alone and that you deserve assistance is the first step.
 There are services available to help so that you don't have to this all alone!